Jill Barklem: Illustrator

 After graduating she became an illustrator for children's bibles and a series of collections of prayers and graces.
 Under her maiden name, she illustrated the Haffertee Hamster books by Janet and John Perkins.

-Her husband suggested that she turn her ideas conceived while commuting on the train journey to art school for a story about hedgerow life into a book.
+Her husband suggested that she turn her ideas for a story about hedgerow life, conceived while commuting on the train journey to art school, into a book.
 Barklem used this time to research English customs, flora, and other geographical and cultural details for her Brambly Hedge stories.

 The first four books were published in 1980, each representing one of the four seasons.
 These four were originally released as individual volumes in a miniature format.
 She wrote four more for the series, the last being published in 1994.

 Barklem's books became immensely popular, selling over seven million copies worldwide and printed in over 13 languages.
 The Brambly Hedge characters went on to feature in merchandise, such as cards, Royal Doulton china, and a stop-motion animated series, The Enchanted World of Brambly Hedge (1996 to 2000).